mattbrailsford/umbraco-fluidity/docs/_pages/02-api-11-events.md

 #### DeletingEntity(object sender, DeletingEntityEventArgs args)
 {: .signature}

 Raised when the repository `Delete` method is called and before the entity is deleted.
 The `args` param contains an `Entity` property providing access to a copy of the entity about to be deleted.
-If the `Cancel` property of `args` is set to `true` then the delete operation will be canceled and entity won't be deleted.
+If the `Cancel` property of `args` is set to `true` then the delete operation will be cancelled and entity won't be deleted.

 ````csharp
 // Example